Riddhikshah21/PromptGuard_microservice/README.md

 Navigate to http://localhost:8089 to configure and run the load test.

-*Scaling Considerations*
+# Scaling Considerations

 Horizontal Scaling
 The service is designed to be stateless, allowing for easy horizontal scaling:

-Deploy multiple instances behind a load balancer
+- Deploy multiple instances behind a load balancer
-Use container orchestration like Kubernetes for auto-scaling
+- Use container orchestration like Kubernetes for auto-scaling

 Performance Optimizations

-Embedding model caching for frequently used prompts Response caching for common queries
+- Embedding model caching for frequently used prompts
+- Response caching for common queries
-Batched processing for high volume requests
+- Batched processing for high volume requests

 High Availability

-Deploy across multiple availability zones
+- Deploy across multiple availability zones
-Implement health checks and automatic recovery
+- Implement health checks and automatic recovery
-Use circuit breakers for LLM API failures